MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Addressed issues where RemoteApp windows appeared behind the Connection Center.
 - Fixed a problem that occurred when you edit local resources after importing from Remote Desktop 8.
 - You can now start a connection by pressing ENTER on a desktop tile.
-- When you're in full screen view, CMD+M now correctly maps to WIN+M.
+- When you're in full screen view, Cmd+M now correctly maps to WIN+M.
-- The Connection Center, Preferences, and About windows now respond to CMD+M.
+- The Connection Center, Preferences, and About windows now respond to Cmd+M.
 - You can now start discovering feeds by pressing ENTER on the **Adding Remote Resources*- page.
 - Fixed an issue where a new remote resources feed showed up empty in the Connection Center until after you refreshed.